anonaddy/addy.io/source/_articles/accounts-and-settings/how-to-delete-your-account.md

 > **Warning:** Account deletion is **permanent**.
 You cannot undo it or recover your aliases, recipients, or settings.
 Export your data first if you might need it later.

-## What happens to my data when I delete my account?
+<h2 id="what-happens-to-my-data-when-i-delete-my-account">What happens to my data when I delete my account?</h2>

 When you delete your account, the following happens: